 Recommendation 3 has been effective in creating a regular and open exchange of information between the Board and the NomCom to identify necessary skill-sets for Directors, and incorporating these desired attributes into the nominating process.
 Implementation of the Recommendation has also had the effect of creating more transparent NomCom standard operating procedures.
 For example, the NomCom now regularly holds open sessions at ICANN meetings.
 Additionally, post selection reporting by the NomCom that provides a rationale for selection is consistent with spirit of the AoC.

-3. Assessment of ATRT1 Recommendation 4
+Report Section 3.
+BOARD PERFORMANCE AND WORK PRACTICES: ATRT2 Recommendation #2 (Assessment of ATRT1 Recommendation 4)

 Findings of ATRT1